 Taking it out.
 This last idea for sharp Four is quite common in certain circles, it's one of the "arrangements while you wait" type endings that players often will improvise together.
 It's cool in that we use the tonic pitch as a common tone to link all of the chords together in progression as we take it out.
 Thinking F major.
 Example 8g.

 Wheel of tritones / cycle of fifths.
 The tritone interval enjoys a rather distinctive status on our wheel of pitches.
 It's curious how this shakes loose but it is what it is.
-Examine the location of our tritone intervals on our 12 pitch keyclock.
+Please examine the location of our tritone intervals on our 12 pitch keyclock.
 Example 9.

 tritone interval pitches